prateekiiest/Code-Sleep-Python/README.md

 ----------------------------------------------------

-### Snakes
+### Snake

-This is a simple python implementation of the classical game "snake".Use the arrow keys to move the snake in the turtle canvas.
+This is a simple python implementation of the classical game "snake".Use the arrow keys to move the snake in the turtle canvas and score points by eating the food on the canvas.

 ![](https://github.com/SKKSaikia/Code-Sleep-Python/blob/master/snake-py/x.gif)